ska-telescope/ska-data-lifecycle/docs/src/guides/dp_cluster.md

 7. Query for all copies of the data item

-The source code below demonstrates how to register a data item that resides on external storage (Acacia, located at the Pawsey Centre) while working from the DP platform.
+In the Python code below, we register an arbitrarily chosen file residing on an external storage, Acacia, located at the Pawsey Centre.
+We make use of the DLM deployment on the DP platform, in the dp-dm namespace.

 **1. Prepare token to be placed in the header of your REST calls**

 * Open a browser and go to the `/token_by_auth_flow` endpoint on the DLM server URL.
-For example: `https://sdhp.stfc.skao.int/dp-dm/dlm/token_by_auth_flow`.
+* For example, for the DLM deployment on the DP cluster: `https://sdhp.stfc.skao.int/dp-dm/dlm/token_by_auth_flow`.
-* Login with your SKAO credentials
+* Login with your credentials
 * If successful, a token will be returned.
 Copy the token.

 ```python